The Statutory Instrument is being published via the Legislation website. The on-line rules/web site will also be updated accordingly.

 - Welsh Judicial Reviews: makes provision for any claim against Welsh public bodies which challenges the lawfulness of their decisions to be issued and heard in Wales.
 This follows the recommendation in the 2019 report of the Commission for Justice in Wales.
 There is also an amendment to PD 54D to supplement the amendments made to the rule (7.1A).Requests for Evidence following Brexit: provides for a revised procedure for taking of evidence for use in foreign proceedings following the end of the EU exit transition period, after which the EU Taking of Evidence Regulation will no longer operate as between the UK and the EU member States, and requests will proceed under the relevant Hague Convention.

-- Contempt of Court reforms: the new Part 81 reforms procedural rules on contempt of court for all types of contempt in the CPR.
+- Contempt of Court reforms: the new Part 81 reforms procedural rules on contempt of court for all types of contempt where the CPR apply.
 Following a public consultation, extensive revisions have been undertaken to condense the previous rules and to set out a uniform procedure.
-The new Part 81 reduces the number of rules from 38 to 10 and dispenses with two PDs (one from the Lord Chief Justice) and a Practice Guidance (PG) document (from the Lord Chief Justice).
-Please keep abreast via the Family Procedure Rules web pages of the parallel changes anticipated to be made to the FPR.
+The new Part 81 reduces the number of rules from 38 to 10 and dispenses with two PDs and (in the CPR jurisdictions only) a Practice Guidance (PG) document from the Lord Chief Justice.
+Please keep abreast via the Family Procedure Rules webpages of the parallel changes anticipated to be made to the FPR.

 - Tainted Acquittals: provides for time limits for an application to the High Court under section 54(3) of the Criminal Procedure and Investigations Act 1996 (Acquittals tainted by intimidation, etc.).
 This follows a request from the Criminal Procedure Rules Committee arising from Director of Public Prosecutions v Goldsmith EWHC 3051 (Admin).
 This amendment provides for an application for an order quashing an acquittal under this section to be made within 28 days.